-Under some initial conditions, we land in a regime where the optimal solution implies $\sigma_1 + \sigma_2 > 1$ .
-This is a transversality violation according to our initial setup.
-However, the transversality condition which this violates is self-imposed, and there is in principle nothing which stops us from relaxing it.
+Under some initial conditions, we land in a regime where the optimal solution implies $\sigma_1 + \sigma_2 > 1$.
+This violates a constraint we imposed in our initial setup.
+However, this constraint is self-imposed, and there is in principle nothing which stops us from relaxing it.

-If we do relax it, we will see that the social movement acquires the opportunity to hire some additional, perhaps overpriced, labor, and that the optimal solution can involve hiring large amounts of this labor while the social movement is growing.
+If we do relax it, we will see that the social movement acquires the opportunity to hire some additional, perhaps overprized, labor, and that the optimal solution can involve hiring large amounts of this labor while the social movement is growing.
 This will happen when the initial movement size is very small and the initial capital very large.

-In reality, additional labor might not be as overpriced as in our model.
+In reality, additional labor might not be as overprized as in our model.
 However, a more realistic model would involve a discontinuity when switching from having some participants earn to give to hiring external labor, and this discontinuous behavior would not be as straightforward to analyze using Hamiltonians.
-Instead, pretending that this labor is overpriced allows us to produce a continuous optimization problem.
+Instead, pretending that this labor is overprized allows us to produce a continuous optimization problem.